andrewjw/site/_drafts/leaddev-london-2024-day-1.md

 In this session the results of [The LeadDev Engineering Leadership Report 2024](https://leaddev.com/engineering-leadership-report-2024) were discussed.
 The tech landscape has been complicated over the last few years, with waves of layoffs.
 Apparently, 7% of companies had both layoffs and hiring increases in the last year, and 71% of engineering leaders have seen the scope of their work increase.
-The main takeaway was that leaders should be "skating the where the puck is going, not where it has been".
+The main takeaway was that leaders should be "skating to where the puck is going, not where it has been".
 The landscapre is changing so fast, being left behind is a real concern.

 ## Tech debt as innovation, reframing this forever problem as an opportunity